- This page summarizes support resources available to members of the U of T community.

 Textbooks: Support of textbooks remains a challenge for libraries in online environment.
 We are working with instructors to explore and identify viable textbook alternatives.

-Online video resources: A number of online video resources are available for educational use and as licensed streaming content.
+Online video resources: Many streaming video resources are available for educational use and as licensed streaming content.
 We can purchase them for you through Kanopy and Docuseek, if available.

 Contact: Media Commons purchase request form